emmajanedrews/base-template/_posts/2017-12-22-when-you-leave-your-home-what-should-stay-behind.md

 **4. Leave any warranty paperwork.** Remember to leave behind receipts for repairs and instruction manuals for any of the items in your home.

-**5. Leave building materials.&nbsp;**Some buyers will not want these items.
+**5. Leave building materials.**Some buyers will not want these items.
 Which brings us to the next point.

 **6. Ask buyers if they want certain items.** This includes paint, building materials, shelving units, and big pieces of furniture that are difficult to remove.